Germany in the Eurovision Song Contest 2017: Background

 The German national broadcaster, ARD, broadcasts the event within Germany and delegates the selection of the nation's entry to the regional broadcaster Norddeutscher Rundfunk (NDR).
 NDR confirmed that Germany would participate in the 2017 Eurovision Song Contest on 23 May 2016.
 Since 2013, NDR had set up national finals with several artists to choose both the song and performer to compete at Eurovision for Germany.
 On 14 September 2016, the broadcaster announced that they would organise a multi-artist national final to select the German entry in the format of a talent show similar to 2010 and 2012, which resulted in a first place and a top ten result respectively at Eurovision for Germany.

 Before Eurovision

 Unser Song 2017

 Unser Song 2017 (English: Our Song 2017) was the competition that selected Germany's entry for the Eurovision Song Contest 2017.
 The competition took place on 9 February 2017 at the Köln-Mülheim Studios in Cologne, hosted by Barbara Schöneberger.
 Like in the previous seven years, the national final was co-produced by the production company Brainpool, which also co-produced the 2011 Eurovision Song Contest in Düsseldorf and the 2012 Eurovision Song Contest in Baku.
-Five artists and two candidate songs competed during the show with the winner being selected through a public televote.
+Five artists and two songs competed during the show with the winner being selected through a public televote.
 The show was broadcast on Das Erste, One and Deutsche Welle as well as online via the broadcaster's Eurovision Song Contest website eurovision.de.
-The national final was watched by 3.14 million viewers in Germany.
+The national final was watched by 3.14 million viewers in Germany with a market share of 10.8%.

-Format

-The winner was selected through four rounds of public voting, including options for landline, SMS and app voting.
-For the first time, international viewers were also able to vote via the app entitled Eurovision Vibes with the results made known during the show, however the results had no direct influence on the results.
-In the first round, the five finalists performed a cover of a song of their choice and the top three artists were selected to proceed to the second round.
-In the second round, the top three artists performed their versions of "Wildfire", the first of the two songs bidding for Eurovision, and the top two artists were selected to proceed to the third round.
-In the second round, the top two artists performed their versions of "Perfect Life", the second of the two songs bidding for Eurovision, and the top two combinations of artist and song were selected to proceed to the final round.
-This could result in either one song per artist, or one artist with both songs.
-Three music experts provided feedback in regards to the performances during the show.
-The music experts were: Lena (singer-songwriter, winner of the Eurovision Song Contest 2010 for Germany), Tim Bendzko (singer-songwriter) and Florian Silbereisen (singer and television presenter).